-The Oxford AHSN Diabetes Clinical Network is working with partners in the NHS, academia and industry on a range of initiatives to evaluate innovative technology and improve diabetes care across our region.
-Find out more about our current activities from the links below.
+The Oxford AHSN Diabetes Clinical Network worked with partners in the NHS, academia and industry on a range of initiatives to evaluate innovative technology and improve diabetes care across our region.

 Using smartphone technology to manage gestational diabetes